An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Experimental Setup

 \begin{itemize}[left=2pt]

-\item \textbf{CoNaLa}~\cite{DBLP:conf/msr/YinDCVN08} is a Python \textit{Code Generation} benchmark consisting of 472 tasks sourced from StackOverflow.
-We selected CoNaLa because Evtikhiev et al.\cite{DBLP:journals/jss/EvtikhievBSB23} provided human evaluation scores for code generated by various automated code generation tools addressing these CoNaLa coding problems.
-Specifically, experienced software developers rated the generated code on a scale from 0--4.
+\item \textbf{CoNaLa}~\cite{DBLP:conf/msr/YinDCVN08} is a Python \textit{Code Generation} benchmark sourced from StackOverflow.
+We selected CoNaLa because Evtikhiev et al.\cite{DBLP:journals/jss/EvtikhievBSB23} provided human evaluation scores for code generated by various automated code generation tools addressing these CoNaLa problems.